 Some things are forever.
 Amazon pricing isn’t one of them.
-Once you figured out what to sell on Amazon, you’ll need a solid repricing strategy and a tested Amazon repricer tool to stay competitive and scale your ecommerce business.
+Once you figured out what to sell, you’ll need to find the best Amazon repricer tool to stay competitive and scale your ecommerce business.

 What is Amazon Repricing?

 Product repricing in the brick and mortar world is pretty simple.
 You have a product that’s selling at a specific price point.
 If the wholesale price goes up, your store rent goes through the roof or there’s a sudden decrease in supply and increase in demand, you might put the price up a bit.